Best Beaches in West Maui Top Guide 2025

 Napili Bay

-the best beach for families, snorkeling, swimming, and paddle boarding
+The best beach for families, snorkeling, swimming, and paddle boarding

 Napili Bay is great for families.
 Its crescent shape creates a fantastic beachfront with a sandy entrance that deepens quickly, perfect for a refreshing swim.